PV-Lab/MLforCOE/README.md

 `$ git clone https://github.com/chemprop/chemprop .`

+Extract Data_and_models.zip into MLforCOE folder.
 To install the required packages, create a virtual environment using Anaconda (Optional but recommended setup):

 `$ conda env create -f environment.yml`

 `$ conda activate mlforcoe`

 Try the desired parts of the project:
+- Main_downselection.py: Generates datafiles for other codes.
+Repeats molecular descriptor downselection for the data and trains RF models at each stage of downselection.
 - Main_training_models.py: Trains RF, XGB, and GP models with downselected molecular fingerprints and reference fingerprints.
-- Main_downselection.py: Repeats molecular descriptor downselection for the data and trains RF models at each stage of downselection.
 - SHAP_for_RF_analysis.ipynb: Investigate the final RF model trained with Opt. fingerprint using SHAP analysis.
-- Train_test_chemprop_models.sh: Train and test DMPNN and ffNN models.
+- Main_train_test_chemprop_models_stratified_split.sh: Train and test DMPNN and ffNN models.
 Running this code may take an hour or so, therefore it is better to run on a server.
+Alternatively, the fully trained model is available by request from the authors (not included into this repository due to its large size).
+- Main_plot_chemprop_models_and_violins.py: Plot neural network model results and all the violin plots.
+Works only after Main_train_test_chemprop_models_stratigfied_split.sh has been run.
 - RFE_RF_run.sh: Run RFE for Cor. descriptors.
 Running this code may take an hour or so, therefore it is better to run on a server.
 - HO_RF_init_var_cor.sh: Hyperparameter optimization for RF.
 Running this code may take an hour or so, therefore it is better to run on a server.
-- Data: All the data files required for running the codes and created during running the codes.
 - Results: All the resulting figures created when running the codes.

 ## Authors